antoniorodr/cafe_and_wifi/README.md

 ## :white_check_mark: Requirements ##

-Before starting :checkered_flag:, you need to have - [Flask SQLAlchemy](https://flask-sqlalchemy.readthedocs.io/en/stable/) and - [Flask Bootstrap](https://pythonhosted.org/Flask-Bootstrap/) installed.
-Use the requirements.txt.
+Before starting :checkered_flag:, you need to have [Flask SQLAlchemy](https://flask-sqlalchemy.readthedocs.io/en/stable/) and [Flask Bootstrap](https://pythonhosted.org/Flask-Bootstrap/) installed.
+Use the requirements.txt to install them along with the another modules.

 ## :checkered_flag: Starting ##